omranjamal/quickcd/README.md

 ### Basics

-Just write `monotab` or `mt` under any repository that contains submodules, and it should start working.
+Just write `monotab` or `mtab` under any repository that contains submodules, and it should start working.

 ```bash
 # this starts an interactive directory selector